BabylonJSGames/BabylonJS-Platformer-Game-Prototype/Readme.md

 8. Open a terminal and navigate to the root folder *BabylonJS-Platformer-Game-Prototype*.
 9. Install npx by running the command `npm install -g npx`.
 10. Run the command `npx colyseus-loadtest server/src/loadtester/LoadTester.ts --room GameRoom --numClients 50 --endpoint ws://localhost:8081`.
-11. You can adjust the numer of clients connected to the server by changing *--numClients*.
+    - You can adjust the numer of clients connected to the server by changing *--numClients*.
-12. Go to *http://localhost:8081/colyseus/#/* to check out the number of clients connected in which room.
+    - Go to *http://localhost:8081/colyseus/#/* to check out the number of clients connected in any rooms.

 ## Setup using netlify(client side) and heroku(server side).
 1. Create an account both on netlify and heroku.